-- Sharing information about how CHA members are creatively developing a continuum of services, including more home and community-based services; the use of tele-health; health homes; and population health management.
+- Sharing information about how CHA members are creatively developing a continuum of services, including more home and community-based services; PACE; the use of tele-health; health homes; and population health management.

 - Developing educational resources for health care organizations to work with faith congregations in order to support older persons and their care givers in the community